 Fortinet is working with Microsoft to enable joint customers to reap the benefits provided by cloud environments without compromising security.
 Today’s announcement includes:

-- FortiGate Secure SD-WAN now integrates with Azure Virtual WAN to accelerate their cloud on-ramp by improving customer QoE and security.
+FortiGate Secure SD-WAN now integrates with Azure Virtual WAN to accelerate their cloud on-ramp by improving customer QoE and security.
 This is done through product integration and automation that simplifies connectivity to Azure Virtual WAN using Fortinet’s Secure SD-WAN offering.
-This integration automates the creation and tear down of branches connected to Azure Virtual WAN and provides centralized management of connected clouds across offices and regions.
+This integration automates the creation and tear down of branches connected to Azure Virtual WAN and provides centralised management of connected clouds across offices and regions.
 FortiGate Secure SD-WAN’s integration with Azure Virtual WAN also ensures optimal performance and security at the branch for customers accessing applications on Azure.

-- Fortinet FortiCWP’s integration with Azure provides customers with increased visibility into their cloud workloads activity and configurations, as well as the ability to conduct deep analysis of data stored in Microsoft Azure blobs.
-By leveraging deep integration with Azure as well as utilizing FortiGuard-based threat intelligence, customers get comprehensive and most up-to-date threat information pertaining to their cloud workloads.
+Fortinet FortiCWP’s integration with Azure provides customers with increased visibility into their cloud workloads activity and configurations, as well as the ability to conduct deep analysis of data stored in Microsoft Azure blobs.
+By leveraging deep integration with Azure as well as utilising FortiGuard-based threat intelligence, customers get comprehensive and most up-to-date threat information pertaining to their cloud workloads.
 FortiCWP works across clouds and leverages cloud providers’ APIs to gain a comprehensive view across workloads in any cloud region, enabling customers to detect threats and subsequently deploy necessary protection to mitigate these risks.

-- Fortinet is also delivering a FortiWeb Cloud WAF-as-a-service from Microsoft Azure Marketplace.
-Organizations protecting their web applications are struggling to find a working balance between operational overhead and security effectiveness.
+Fortinet is also delivering a FortiWeb Cloud WAF-as-a-service from Microsoft Azure Marketplace.
+Organisations protecting their web applications are struggling to find a working balance between operational overhead and security effectiveness.
 FortiWeb WAF-as-a-Service offers the ideal combination by exposing pertinent configuration parameters, while automating provisioning of protection resources and fine-tuning security policies.
 Customers can now activate Fortinet’s WAF solution instantaneously and have the Software-as-a-Service (SaaS) solution automatically provision resources through the Azure marketplace.
 Fortinet’s WAF SaaS solution does not require administrators to possess specific web application security skills, enabling rapid application deployment.
 Other products already available on the marketplace include FortiGate VM Next-Generation Firewall, FortiWeb VM, FortiMail VM, FortiManager, FortiAnalyzer and FortiSandbox for Azure.

 Tightened integration through the Fabric-Ready program.